Our latest briefing papers can be read in full here:

 MASS’ Simon Stanfield on how whiplash reform sacrifices legitimate claims

-which first appeared in Insurance Post, 23 May 2017
+This article first appeared in Insurance Post, 10th August 2018

-- To raise the limit for cases in the small claims court for all road traffic accident personal injury claims from £1000 to £5000.
+- Raising the limit for cases in the small claims court for all road traffic accident personal injury claims from £1000 to £5000.
 This will mean that those with a claim valued up to £5000 will no longer be able to recover any legal fees if they win.

-- There will be a new low and rigid tariff system of compensation payments for whiplash injuries lasting up to 2 years
+- There will be a new low and rigid fixed scale of compensation payments for whiplash claims lasting up to two years.

 What can you do?

-We strongly encourage you to contact your local MP after the election and make them aware of these proposals and their potentially damaging impact on accident victims and the ability of solicitors to provide independent, professional legal advice.
+We strongly encourage you to contact your local MP and make them aware of these proposals and their potentially damaging impact, at the proposed rates, on accident victims and the ability of solicitors to provide independent, professional legal advice.

-If you would like further information, or would like to find out how you can help fight this injustice, please contact us.
+If you would like further information, or would like to find out how you can help, please contact us.